holdenlee/blog/posts/writing/readercon_2019.md

 *How do you approach research?*

-WW: Look at the literature of people I'm writing about.
+WW: I look at the literature of people I'm writing about.
 This gives the internal view.
-Read [Writing the Other](https://www.goodreads.com/book/show/1760104.Writing_the_Other?ac=1&from_search=true).
+I recommend Cynthia Ward and Nisi Shawl's book [Writing the Other](https://www.goodreads.com/book/show/1760104.Writing_the_Other?ac=1&from_search=true).

 CM: Stay abreast of recent scholarship.
 Folks are trying to make it broadly accessible.

 CG: There is no substitute for visiting the people themselves.
 Find differences in attitudes, in the way people look at the world.
 <!-- It frames what you're thinking in a different way.-->

-CG: Non-western civilizations have different ways of telling stories - different narrative structure and language; it's non-Aristotelian.
+CG: Non-western civilizations have different ways of telling stories, different narrative structure and language; it's non-Aristotelian.
 Western readers find it deeply unsatisfying.
 Just by transforming them to stories satisfying to Western readers, we are distorting and colonizing them.

 CG (?): My research is on Brazil.
 I find a ton of stuff searching in Portuguese on YouTube.
 People film their local festivals.
 At the local market there will be someone selling DVD's.
 They're wicked good.
 <!--